a holistic approach to finding freedom

 “I have always felt out of place and on the sidelines of life.
 Different, not welcome, flawed.
 I can gratefully say that I found my people through this group.
 Things I thought were secret to me were shared among others as well.
 Realizing that I am not alone in this that has changed everything and allowed me to truly show up for my life.”

 “I would 1000% recommend the program to anyone who is struggling with unhealthy patterns in their life.
 I would describe it as a true gift to yourself and a recovery program steeped in love, acceptance, and empowering self inquiry”

 “Hand on heart, this has been a life changing experience. “

 Please don’t hesitate to reach out with any and all questions.

 What happens after I register?

 You will receive a welcome letter with some information + your first self-inquiry prompts.
-You will also receive a recovery resource guide to begin to dive into some of my recommended reading and listening prior our course.
-Access to the Private Facebook Group will come at you a week out from our jump-off date of August 4th!
+You will also receive a recovery resource guide to begin to dive into some of my recommended reading and listening prior to our course.

 What is the time commitment?